dd9jn/rfc4880bis/rfc4880bis.md

 Note that the fingerprint includes the packet format and all other parameters of the public key.

- {FIXME: Shall we also include the used packet type and persion of the
-        SEIPD or OCBED}

 ### KEM Key Combiner